Claire Dean

 Our View

 Leaving aside any inconsistencies with the new Porter's law, our values will always be aimed at being a responsible and sustainable tourism agency, where we look after not only the well-being of tourists but also each one of the people who are part of our team.
-Any positive action, be it a law or an initiative to empower the porters, coming from the Peruvian government or any private organization should be welcome and supported by all involved in the travel industry.
+Any positive action, be it a law or an initiative to empower the porters, coming from the Peruvian government or any private organization should be welcomed and supported by all involved in the travel industry.
 However, this will only happen when laws consider the opinion and consent of the Inca Trail porter’s leadership and when they are given the power to enforce these laws.
 Without that, they are deprived of all means to safeguard their interests, especially when they have to confront the power of unethical powerful tour operators and corrupt government officials.

 Machu Picchu